DRSDavidSoft/Project-Manager/README.md

 ![Project Manager](https://i.imgur.com/BTc51vlm.png)<br />
 https://www.devrant.io/rants/547895/

+Add your current tasks and organize them.

+A Project Management app to help organize, prioritize and store details and resources about your projects and TODOs.

 This project is currently at the beta stage, almost all of the files need to be re-written.
 * For the guide regarding the installation, please read [INSTALL.md](INSTALL.md).
 * Before any contribution, please read [CONTRIBUTING.md](CONTRIBUTING.md).